Acute Care Physical Therapy Residency

 The James A. Haley Veterans’ Hospital (JAHVH) is a tertiary care facility classified as a Clinical Referral Level 1 Facility with over 499 total patient beds.
 Located in Tampa, Florida, this center provides comprehensive services to more than 116,000 Veterans.
 One of the largest VA hospitals and one of five Polytrauma facilities in the nation, JAHVH utilizes state-of-the-art technology to provide extensive health care, research, and education across a variety of clinical settings.

-The JAHVH Physical Therapy Department offers an Acute Care Physical Therapy Residency Program that is seeking candidacy status by the American Board of Physical Therapy Residency and Fellowship Education (ABPTRFE).
+The JAHVH Physical Therapy Department offers an Acute Care Physical Therapy Residency Program that has been granted candidacy status by the American Board of Physical Therapy Residency and Fellowship Education (ABPTRFE).

 This exciting and innovative program is designed to offer the recently licensed Doctor of Physical Therapy an opportunity to advance their knowledge and skills in acute care physical therapy and evidenced based practice.